horizon0708/react-scroll-jacker/readme.md

 this sets the offset of the stickied element from the top of the viewbox.

 ### injectChildren *(optional)*
-This will inject the _React.Children_ with props ```currentPage``` which returns the index of the currently rendered child and ```progress``` which returns a float between 0 and 1 representing the current progress to the next transition, 1 being 100%.
+This will inject the _React.Children_ with props ```currentPage``` which returns the index of the currently rendered child and ```progress``` which returns a float between 0 and 1 representing the current progress to the next transition, 1 being 100% (Enabling this calls ```setState``` every time you scroll, adding the icing that is bad performance to the frustration cake)

 ```javascript
   <ReactScrollJacker injectChildren height>